• Skip to main content

 Facebook founder and CEO, Mark Zuckerberg added $41 billion to his wealth over the past year.
 And that’s nothing compared to what Tesla CEO, Elon Musk raked in: $157 billion.
 The majority of humans on the planet can’t even fathom earning that amount of money.
 Yet, for many in the top .01 percent, it’s a never-ending cycle of holding onto and building their …

-topics covered: Economics and Finance, Financial Class, Inequality, Labor Rights and Wages, Poverty and Wealth Inequality
+topics covered: Economics and Finance, Financial Class, Inequality, Labor Rights and Wages, Personal Finance, Poverty and Wealth Inequality

 ListenThe Growing Wealth of the Billionaire Class